tamtamchik/simple-flash/README.md

 Messages added by calling `message($message, $type = 'info')` method.
 In case of calling a function `flash()` you can pass `$message, $type` just to function like so: `flash('resistance is futile')`.

-## Chainig, Shortcuts, Arrays
+## Chaining, Shortcuts, Arrays

-Because any of creation types return `\Tamtamchik\SimpleFlash\Flash` instance, so you can always use chainig to add multiple messages.
-Shortcuts available for all types of base message types.
-Also you can pass arrays as `$message`.
+Because any of creation types return `\Tamtamchik\SimpleFlash\Flash` instance, so you can always use chaining to add multiple messages.
+Shortcuts available for all types of base message types, also you can pass arrays as `$message`.

 ```php
 flash()->error(['Invalid email!', 'Invalid username!'])